 You could also send special, personalized kits to customers around the holidays.
 You name it.

-The point is, variable data printing started out as an advancement in communication.
-Coupled with imagination, it's now a useful marketing technique that any company can take advantage of.
+The point is, variable data printing started out as an advancement in communication, but has grown since then.
+Coupled with imagination, it's now a powerful marketing technique that any company can employ to endear their brand to consumers.